Frequently asked questions.

 Where do you practice?

-In the Fall, Spring and Summer we practice outside on fields in St. Louis Park, Edina, Chanhassen, Shorewood, and Excelsior.
+In the Fall, Spring and Summer we practice outside on fields in Hopkins, Golden Valley, and Edina.

 How many teams are you creating?